 Scale: .5/3 | Quality 2.75/3

-The AMA job board has almost 1500 jobs available.
-It is one of the best places to stay up to date with marketing content as well as find interesting opportunities for your next position.
+The AMA website is a great place for marketers to learn, network, and find their next opportunity.
+The job board has almost 1500 jobs available.
 Users can create an account to apply and manage openings as well as set job alerts so they can find out about new positions first.

 Scale: 3/3 | Quality: 2.25/3

-You can filter positions based on keyword and location on the Marketing Hired job board and they feature jobs in marketing, advertising, PR, research, social media, CRM, SEM, creative, media & more — many not found on the big job boards — from companies like HP, Microsoft, Nike, & Google as well as smaller firms.
+You can filter positions based on keyword and location on the Marketing Hire job board.
+This is helpful because they feature jobs in marketing, advertising, PR, research, social media, CRM, SEM, creative, media & more.
+Many of the roles on their site are not found on the big job boards.
+Companies like HP, Microsoft, Nike, & Google as well as smaller firms use Marketing Hire.
 You can sign up for alerts or save jobs to come back to at a later date.

 Scale: 2.5/3 | Quality: 1.75/3